georust/netcdf/README.md

 ## Building

-rust-netcdf depends on libnetcdf v4.3.3.1
+rust-netcdf depends on libnetcdf.
+The Travis build runs on Xenial and Ubuntu 16.04 Xenial and installs libnetcdf via apt, which results in netcdf v.4.4.0. rust-netcdf is not widely tested on other versions of netcdf.

 You can build the library and run the tests via Docker like this: